ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Bash misinterprets this line.
 It assumes that you call the command with the `filename` name.
 Then you pass there two parameters: `=` and "README.txt".

-When declaring a variable, you can apply Latin characters, numbers and the underscore in its name.
+When declaring a variable, you can apply Latin letters, numbers and the underscore in its name.
 The name must not start with a number.
 Letter case is important.
 It means that `filename` and `FILENAME` are two different variables.

 Suppose you have declared a variable `filename`.
 Then Bash allocates the memory area for that.
 It writes the `README.txt` string there.
 You can read this value back using the variable name.
 When you do that, Bash should understand your intention.
 If you put a dollar sign before the variable name, it would be a hint for Bash.
 Then it treats the word `filename` as the variable name.